josuneha/JDBC/ExercisesLab.md

 To understand better the importance of handling exceptions, you should execute the following two files (basicJDBC2 and basicJDBC3) and see the differences.

 ## Exercise 5 PreparedStatement: insert example
-Based on the example provided in [JDBCTutorial3](/JDBCTutorial3.html)
+Based on the example provided in [JDBCTutorial3](JDBCTutorial3.md) , modify it to select an order given a specific OrderId.
+For instance, show the CustomerID and OrderDate from the order OrderID= 10248